rustom-ichhaporia/IRisk-Lab-AI-Powered-Lifecycle-Financial-Planning-Coding-Test/final-report/report.md

 # Modeling

+The preprocessed data was then used to fit multiple models with the object predicting mortality likelihood at different ages of individuals on a macroscopic scale.
+The two models used were `LogisticRegression` from the `scikit-learn` package[^3] and `LGBMClassifier` from Microsoft's LightGBM package[^4].

+## Computation

+To facilitate computation, we used resources from the HAL Cluster provided by the National Center for Supercomputing (NCSA)[^5].

+## Models

+## Metrics

+## Hyperparameter Optimization

 # Results

 Last week, I registered for HAL access so that I could run the hyperparameter optimization script remotely because my computer overheated and could not run it for the appropriate number of trials.
 I was able to upload my files and run the first half of the script, but unfortunately when running the `fmin` optimization function, the program crashes after the first of 150 loops with the error: